Smoothed analysis on connected graphs: Introduction

 In this work, we study several properties of $\pG$, when $G$ is \emph{connected}.
 We first need a few definitions.
 For a graph $G=(V,E)$ and a subset $S \subseteq V$, we denote by $\partial S$ the set of all edges of $G$ with exactly one endpoint in $S$.
 We define $N(S)$ to be the set of all vertices in $V \setminus S$ that have a neighbor in $S$.
 When the graph $G$ is not clear from the context, we will use the notation $\partial_G S$ and $N_G(S)$ to avoid ambiguity.
 The \emph{edge}-isoperimetric number of $G$ (also known as the \emph{Cheeger constant}), denoted $c(G)$, is defined by

 Similarly, the \emph{vertex}-isoperimetric number of $G$, denoted $\iota(G)$, is defined by

 Somewhat informally we shall refer to $c(G)$ and $\iota(G)$ as the edge and the vertex expansions of $G$, respectively.
-Observe that $\iota(G) \ge c(G)/\Delta(G)$ where $\Delta(G)$ is the maximum degree of $G$.
+Observe that $c(G) / \Delta(G) \le \iota(G) \le c(G)$, where $\Delta(G)$ is the maximum degree of $G$.
 Hence, when $\Delta(G)$ is bounded by a constant, then the vertex and edge expansions of $G$ have the same order of magnitude.
-On the other hand, there are $n$-vertex graphs $G$ for which $\iota(G) = O(c(G)/n)$.
+On the other hand, there are graphs $G$ with $\Delta(G)$ not bounded by a constant (such as stars) for which $\iota(G) = O(c(G)/\Delta(G))$.
 The Cheeger constant has been studied extensively as it is related to a host of combinatorial properties of the underlying graph.
 In particular, there is a strong connection between the Cheeger constant of $G$ and the mixing time of the lazy random walk on $G$.